Schedule an Advising Appointment

 - Student who has already earned a bachelor’s degree and hopes to pursue a post-baccalaureate program, job-embedded program, or additional endorsements, please read the information on the page correlating to your interest area by choosing the hyperlink in this paragraph about initiating review for your intended program.

 We are excited about your interest in the College of Education, Health, and Human Sciences (CEHHS)!
-As a first step, we recommended that students contact the UT Admissions Office to schedule a campus tour.
+As a first step, we recommend that students contact the UT Admissions Office to schedule a campus tour.
 Once you have scheduled a tour, you will receive a tour confirmation email that includes information about scheduling a meeting with a CEHHS college advisor or representative if desired.
 Please note that we have limited advisor availability during peak advising times (September – November and February – April), but will always meet with prospective students as we are able.
-If you have additional questions, please contact our office at email@example.com, and we will respond within 2-3 business days.
+If you have additional questions, please contact our office at firstname.lastname@example.org, and we will respond within 2-3 business days.

 Welcome to the College of Education, Health, and Human Sciences!
 If you are a newly admitted transfer student or a student who plans to transfer to UT in the near future, please read the information about scheduling an advising appointment here.